-CES 2019: Voice assistants speak to consumers Bookmark has been added
+CES 2019: Voice assistants speak to consumers has been saved

 CES 2019: Voice assistants speak to consumers